yktoo/yktoo.com/content/blog/posts/0220/index.en.md

     - /en/blog/post/220
 ---

-A while ago I've added a new section to my website, {{< a "/blog/map" "Blog Map" >}}, which shows all places I ever blogged about.
+A while ago I've added a new section to my website, [Blog Map](/blog/map), which shows all places I ever blogged about.
 You can view related posts by clicking a place marker:

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/emyruiomh9sf1183.png" >}}